Condensation of area quanta ensembles with quantum statistics in Schwarzschild spacetimes: Introduction

 In this paper we begin the process of building a statistical model of the Bekenstein-Hawking entropy starting from indistinguishable quanta of geometry and fluctuations in the near horizon geometry \footnote{An observable signature associated to these fluctuations is explored in \cite{MRT}.}.
-We begin using the discrete area spectrum of LQG and building a model of the statistics of geometry quanta.
+We begin using the discrete area spectrum of LQG and building a model of the statistics of geometric quanta.
 Although we follow earlier studies \cite{GNP,asinetal} in their operational approach of a family of observers just outside the horizon and area quanta, our approach differs from this work in two ways: First, we assume a `projection' or garden variety angular momentum degeneracy rather than the `holographic' degeneracy, where the degeneracy scales as $\exp(A/4 \hbar)$.
 Second, we assume that the particle statistics is determined by spin.

 Particles statistics arises from the fundamental nature of the constituents.
 In a room of gas one may be able to locate certain molecules through fluctuations but the correct statistical distribution is given by counting the states of the fundamentally indistinguishable molecules with entropy given by the Sackur-Tetrode relation for an ideal gas.
 If instead one assumes the gas particles are distinguishable, the entropy would increase simply by adding a partition.
-This sort of Gibbs paradox doesn't exist for indistinguishable particles.
+This sort of Gibbs paradox does not exist for indistinguishable particles.
 We adopt this fundamental assumption for the quanta of geometry.
 Without a complete theory of quantum gravity we cannot show that the quanta are indistinguishable.
 Rather it is an assumption that we view as a potentially interesting avenue to explore.

 The LQG approach to black hole entropy was initiated in a series of papers by Krasnov \cite{entropykirill,entropykirill2} and Rovelli \cite{entropycarlo,entropycarlo2}.
-The widely accepted approach to the black hole entropy in LQG was formulated by Ashtekar, Baez, Corichi, and Krasnov \cite{ABCK,ABK} \footnote{See \cite{agulloetal} for a review of the historical development of the subject and \cite{alejandro_rev} for a full review.}.
-This early work was followed by development in many directions including, and most relevantly to this work, particle statistics \cite{GNP,asinetal}.
+The widely accepted approach to the black hole entropy in LQG was formulated by Ashtekar, Baez, Corichi, and Krasnov \cite{ABCK,ABK} (See the introduction of \cite{agulloetal} for a review of the historical development of the subject and \cite{alejandro_rev} for a full review.)
+This early work was followed by development in many directions including, and most relevantly to this work, particle statistics in Refs. \cite{GNP,asinetal}.